Sebokolodi/PyQUfit/README.md

 Installation:

 At this point, you simply clone this github page.
-Not yet in pypi.
+Not yet on pypi.

 Package requirements: